Meghan and Harry called the British tabloids racist. A lot of U.K. journalists agree.

 Queen Elizabeth II ‘saddened’ by Harry and Meghan’s descriptions of rejection, racism; family will address it privately, palace says

-A 2016 study by City University in London reported that just 0.4 percent of British journalists are Muslim, compared with almost 5 percent of the British population, and only 0.2 percent are Black, compared with 3 percent of the population.
+A 2016 study by City University in London reported that just 0.4 percent of British journalists are Muslim, compared with almost 5 percent of the British population.
+Only 0.2 percent are Black, compared with 3 percent of the population.

-Greenslade said, “If you asked me, is the British press racist?
+Greenslade said: “If you asked me, is the British press racist?
 I would have to immediately ask, what do you mean by ‘the British press’?”

-He stressed that the British media is not just one voice and includes talk show hosts such as BBC’s Andrew Marr and ITV’s Piers Morgan, one a tough but establishment voice, the other just pushed out of his slot on “Good Morning Britain” for his slagging off on Meghan.
+He stressed the British media is not just one voice and includes talk show hosts such as BBC’s Andrew Marr and ITV’s Piers Morgan, one a tough but establishment voice, the other just pushed out of his slot on “Good Morning Britain” for his slagging off on Meghan.

 There’s also the Economist and the Financial Times and the Times and the Telegraph, each with their political slant — and even among the tabloids, there are differences between the Sun, the Daily Mail, the Mirror and the Daily Express.
 “So it’s impossible to ascribe to the British press a single point of view,” Greenslade said.

-On a segment on BBC, a host pressed Murray by reading on air tabloid coverage about Meghan, including the Daily Star 2016 headline asking, “Harry to marry into gangster royalty?
-New love ‘from crime-ridden neighbourhood.’ ” The host added the Daily Mail headline, “EXCLUSIVE: Harry’s girl is (almost) straight outta Compton: Gang-scarred home of her mother revealed — so will he be dropping by for tea?”
+On a segment on the BBC, a host pressed Murray by reading on air tabloid coverage about Meghan, including the Daily Star 2016 headline asking: “Harry to marry into gangster royalty?
+New love ‘from crime-ridden neighbourhood.’ ” The host added the Daily Mail headline: “EXCLUSIVE: Harry’s girl is (almost) straight outta Compton: Gang-scarred home of her mother revealed — so will he be dropping by for tea?”

 Never mind that at the time Meghan was a successful actress living in a $1.4 million home in a posh neighborhood in Toronto while she filmed the TV series “Suits.”